2i2c-org/jupyterhub-home-nfs/README.md

 ### Using the NFS server in JupyterHub

 Once the Helm chart is installed and running, please note the address of the NFS server.
-It can be found in the output of `kubectl get svc -n jupyterhub-home-nfs`.
+You can find the service IP using the command `kubectl get svc -n jupyterhub-home-nfs`, or use the full DNS name `home-nfs.jupyterhub-home-nfs.svc.cluster.local` (following the standard Kubernetes format: <service-name>.<namespace>.svc.cluster.local)

 Once you have the address of the NFS server, you can use it to mount the home directories in your JupyterHub deployment using the example configuration in `examples/`.